 On Whose Say So?

-Having had a baby out of wedlock, having been raped, Carrie Buck (Marlee Matlin - Hear No Evil) finds herself committed to the Virginia State Colony for Epileptics and Feebleminded, where having been declared to be mentally incompetent she is the subject of compulsory sterilization surgery.
-Carrie's case comes to the attention of law clerk Melissa Prentice (Melissa Gilbert - Touch of Truth) who persuades her boss, Adam White (Peter Frechette)m to take up Carrie's case as she not only disagrees with Carrie's diagnosis but also the idea that feeblemindedness can be passed on to children.
-But in doing so it leads to Melissa and Adam going up against Arthur Kent (Pat Hingle - Lightning Jack), Melissa's physician uncle, who is a supporter of compulsory sterilization.
+Having had a baby out of wedlock, having been raped, Carrie Buck (Marlee Matlin) finds herself committed to the Virginia State Colony for Epileptics and Feebleminded, where having been declared to be mentally incompetent she is the subject of compulsory sterilization surgery.
+Carrie's case comes to the attention of Melissa Prentice (Melissa Gilbert - Touch of Truth), a law clerk, who persuades her boss, Adam White (Peter Frechette), to take up Carrie's case as she not only disagrees with Carrie's diagnosis but also the idea that feeblemindedness can be passed on to children.
+But in doing so it leads to Melissa and Adam going up against Arthur Kent (Pat Hingle - Lightning Jack), Melissa's physician uncle, who is an advocate of compulsory sterilization.